The Sound of Silence?

 Peter Russell points out the urgent need to ensure that our global brain is sane rather then insane.
 Each of us "neurons" can take a few steps toward collective sanity.
 We can make sure, for example, to conserve physical resources in our personal lives.
 We can discover new methods for personal renewal.
 We can try to elect and support leaders who seem to respect the interdependence of all people.
-We can be those leaders.
+We can

 We can also move beyond survival.
 We can deepen our own sense of meaning by using our imaginations.
 We can see ourselves as part of a greater whole, a humanity emerging into the springtime of a new understanding.